Practical Light Microscopy: Abbe theory, phase contrast, and fluorescence using student-built microscopes

 Figure 2: Student masking the objective back focal plane during the Abbe theory / spatial filtering lab.

 The Immersion will be three days long.
 The intent is to make it tractable for participants to introduce lab modules or the entire class at their home campuses; total equipment cost is about $10k for a single lab set-up.
-The materials will be available as a single kit through a collaboration with Thorlabs, Inc., making it easier to both set up and support the lab.
+The materials are available as a single kit -- now used at many universities in the US and Europe -- through a collaboration with Thorlabs, Inc., making it easier to both set up and support the lab.
 Course and Lab Notes, (as well as Instructor Tips documents for faculty) for all ten lab modules – over 300 pages total – are provided as free PDFs to reduce student costs.
-We will address set-up and alignment of the optical system; imaging, image analysis, and go through several of the most exciting lab modules, including Abbe theory and spatial filtering, phase contrast, and fluorescence imaging.
+This year we are happy to also be collaborating with the Synopsys Optical Solutions Group to supplement the optical discussions and labs with modeling and CAD results.
+The Immersion will address set-up and alignment of the optical system; imaging, image analysis, and go through several of the most exciting lab modules, including Abbe theory and spatial filtering, phase contrast, and fluorescence imaging.
 Reading from the Lab and Course Notes will be assigned beforehand; participants should bring their course materials (provided in advance), a notebook, and a laptop.

 - Morning: Digital imaging; introduction to rail system